influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/troubleshooting/frequently_asked_questions.md

 `"nodeType":"meta","leader":"","httpAddr":"<hostname>:8091","raftAddr":"<hostname>:8089","peers":null}`

 If you are getting an error message while attempting to `influxd-ctl join` a new meta node, it means that the JSON string returned from the `/status` endpoint is incorrect.
 This generally indicates that the meta node configuration file is incomplete or incorrect.
 Inspect the HTTP response with `curl -v "http://<hostname>:8091/status"` and make sure that the `hostname`, the `bind-address`, and the `http-bind-address` are correctly populated.
 Also check the `license-key` or `license-path` in the configuration file of the meta nodes.
 Finally, make sure that you specify the `http-bind-address` port in the join command, e.g. `influxd-ctl join hostname:8091`.

+## Why do I see entropy when rebalancing shards?

+Before rebalancing shards, we recommend enabling anti-entropy (AE) to ensure all shard data is successfully copied.
+To learn more about AE, see [Use Anti-Entropy service in InfluxDB Enterprise](/enterprise_influxdb/v1.7/administration/anti-entropy).